Moor Allerton stabbing leaves man seriously injured in Leeds

-A man was seriously injured after being stabbed in the back Leeds.
+A man was seriously injured after being stabbed in the back in Leeds.

 Three men got out of a blue Mini and approached the victim, a 22-year-old old man.